LolZyfurr/Zycord/README.md

 - `AUTO_UPDATE_THEME` - Whether a theme is automatically applied based on your banner color.
 - `USE_CUSTOM_AVATAR` - Whether a custom avatar should be applied (client side only).
 - `INITIAL_OPACITY` - The startup opacity of the website shade.
-- `UNFOCUSED_OPACITY` - The opacity of the website shade whenever it is unfocused.
+- `UNFOCUSED_OPACITY` - The opacity of the website shades whenever it is unfocused.
 - `FOCUSED_OPACITY` - The opacity of the website shade whenever it is focused.
 - `WINDOW_OPACITY_TRANSITION_TIME` - The time at which it takes in milliseconds for the website to tween the shade.
 - `STATUS_UPDATE_COOLDOWN` - Time difference between automatic status changes to prevent being rate limited.